TraSCE: Trajectory Steering for Concept Erasure: Experiments

 We perform three ablation studies.
 In this section, we focus on looking at the performance improvement from (a) individual components of the method; and (b) design of the loss function.
 In Appendix \ref{sec:appendix_ablation}, we study the strategy for guidance.

-\paragraph{Analyzing Individual Components of the Method.} Our proposed method consists of the following two: (1) modified negative prompting and (2) loss-based guidance.
+\paragraph{Analyzing Individual Components of the Method.} Our proposed method consists of the following two techniques: (1) use of Equation~\ref{eq:proposed_np} and (2) loss-based guidance.
 We compare the impact of these designs on the final results in avoiding NSFW content on the Ring-A-Bell benchmark.
-We report results in Table \ref{tab:negative_prompts}, where we show that we can get as much as 10\% reduction in the attack success rate (ASR) with both proposed techniques.
+We report results in Table \ref{tab:negative_prompts}, where we show that we can get as much as 10\% reduction in the attack success rate (ASR) with both of the two techniques.

 \paragraph{Design of the Loss Function.} We specifically design our loss function as a Gaussian, which helps negate negative impact on unrelated concepts.
 We visually assess how unrelated concepts can be impacted when directly minimizing the MSE loss function, $\| \bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{p}) - \bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{np}) \|_2^2$, instead of our designed loss.
 We show examples in Appendix, showcasing that the MSE loss function can negatively impact the perceptual quality on unrelated concepts.